pingcap/docs-cn/replicate-between-primary-and-secondary-clusters.md

     In the upstream cluster, run the following command to create a changefeed from the upstream to the downstream clusters:

-    {{< copyable "shell-regular" >}}

     ```shell
     tiup cdc cli changefeed create --pd=http://172.16.6.122:2379 --sink-uri="mysql://root:@172.16.6.125:4000" --changefeed-id="primary-to-secondary" --start-ts="431434047157698561"
     ```

     In this command, the parameters are as follows:

-    - --pd: PD address of the upstream cluster
+    - `--pd`: PD address of the upstream cluster
-    - --sink-uri: URI of the downstream cluster
+    - `--sink-uri`: URI of the downstream cluster
-    - --start-ts: start timestamp of the changefeed, must be the backup time (or BackupTS mentioned in [Step 2.
+    - `--start-ts`: start timestamp of the changefeed, must be the backup time (or BackupTS mentioned in [Step 2.
 Migrate full data](#step-2-migrate-full-data))

     For more information about the changefeed configurations, see [Task configuration file](/ticdc/manage-ticdc.md#task-configuration-file).